Exploring Different Types Of Bonds: A Complete Guide

 3. Municipal Bonds

-Municipal bonds are debt instruments issued by local government authorities and agencies to finance public infrastructure projects and other civic activities, such as water supply, sewerage systems, road construction, airport, railways, and housing facilities.
+Municipal bonds are debt instruments issued by local government authorities and agencies to finance public infrastructure projects and other civic activities, such as water supply, sewerage systems, road construction, airports, railways, and housing facilities.

 Features